 Ask the mechanic to check the functioning and condition of all mobile parts of the assembly.
 These parts can generate friction leading to a lot of wear and tear.
-Any clogged fuel lines, filters and bad PCV should be replaced.
+Any clogged fuel lines, filters, and bad PCV should be replaced.
 You might want to include an antifreeze for your fuel lines in the tank because the fuel deicer prevents moisture from freezing with the drop in temperature.
-Adding this once a month to the tank and keeping the tank full are a good way to improve your fuel mileage efficiency.
+Adding this once a month to the tank and keeping the tank full are good ways to improve your fuel mileage efficiency.

 Check Levels Of Lubricants And Oil

-Ensure all the required lubricants like for steering wheel, windshield wipers, brakes and engine are at optimum levels.
-Top them up if they are below the required levels and consult the auto shop for engine oil change, if needed.
+Ensure all the required lubricants like for steering wheel, windshield wipers, brakes, and engine are at optimum levels.
+Top them up if they are below the required levels and consult the auto shop for an engine oil change, if needed.
 It is generally recommended to swap engine oil once you hit 3,000 miles, however, it’s better to check with your mechanic or automaker for an effective schedule.
 Most vehicle owners tend to overlook regular maintenance like filter changes and liquid replacements, which may lead to different engine and transmission issues.
 The worst thing is if you don’t get these problems fixed on time, the cold weather aggravates them, something which may cause expensive repairs like a complete system overhaul.

 Check the Cooling And Exhaust Systems